Article - Education

 (xi) The selection of architects and engineers by school systems;

-(xii) The award of contracts by school systems; and
+(xii) The award of contracts by school systems;

 (3) The regulations adopted by the Interagency Commission shall contain provisions: